mduggan1201/sbgtechtest-js/README.md

 Clicking the feature outcome table will toggle between Fractional and Decimal odds for the user.

+All of the code I have written is within .src/posts

 ## Tasks Completed
 Task One